Pfed-prog/NextJsExplorer/README.md

 # NextJs EVM Explorer

-Here are some of the key features of the EVM Smart Contract Explorer:
+Here are some of the key features of EVM Smart Contract Explorer:

-Contract Search: The application allows users to search for Ethereum contracts by their address.
-Users can view the aggregate data and 50 latest transactions.
+- Address Search: The application allows users to search for Ethereum contracts by their address on 8 evm chains.

+- Address Page Balance Data: Native token balance in USD, token name, contract implementation name, ENS associated name and token logo.

+- Address Page Smart Contract Statistics: aggregate data for total `Gas usage`, `Token transfers` count, `Transactions` count and `Average Gas per Transaction`.

-Transactions: Users can view the latest transactions associated with a contract, including their receiver, sender, contract method called, eth value, and gas used.
+- Address Page Transactions: Users can view 50 latest transactions associated with an address, including their receiver, sender, contract method called, eth or matic value, fees and gas used.
+  - Fees: Display Gas fee cost in USD.
+  - Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer and contract call.

 Overall, the Ethereum Contract Explorer simplifies the process of exploring Ethereum contracts and their associated data.
 It provides a user-friendly interface that allows users to quickly and easily access important information about contracts.